Chia-Network/chialisp-web/docs/tutorials/CAT_Launch_Process_Windows.md

 ## Setting up your Chia environment

 There are two phases of issuing a CAT: testing your issuance on testnet and actually issuing on mainnet.
-In both of these phases, you'll need a synced full node.

 We'll start with installing Chia's testnet.

 0. Install the necessary prerequisites to run a normal Chia build, such as Git, Python, and Rust.
 Note that your Python version must be between 3.7 and 3.9.
 You can obtain the version by running `python version`.

->If you already have Chia version 1.3 or later installed, you can skip step 1.
+>NOTE: If you already have Chia version 1.3 or later installed, you can skip step 1.

 1. Clone the `main` branch from GitHub and install Chia: